yulin-yu/DataCombinations/README.md

-This repository contains the data and code for the paper [Title of the Paper].
-You can access the paper via the following link: [LINK XXXX].
+This repository contains the data and code for the paper "Does the use of unusual combinations of datasets contribute to greater scientific impact?".
+You can access the paper via the following link: (https://www.pnas.org/doi/epub/10.1073/pnas.2402802121).

 Citation: [XXXXX]